Luis Cajaiba

 Luis Cajaiba is a Brazilian Muay Thai fighter.
 He is the former WBC Muaythai World Welterweight champion.

 Muay Thai career

+In 2018 Luis fought Talaytong Sor.Thanaphet for the For the vacant Lumpinee Stadium Super-welterweight (154 lb) title.
+He lost a decision.

 In June 2019, Luis fought Chadd Collins for the vacant WBC Muaythai World Welterweight title.
 He won the fight by decision.

 In July 2019, Cajaiba fought Talaythong Chor Thanapetch for the Thailand Super Welterweight Muay thai title.
 He won the fight by decision.

 In September 2019, Cajaiba fought Valentin Thibaut for the WBC Muay Thai Diamond Super Welterweight title.
 He lost the fight by decision.

-Cajaiba was scheduled to fight the reigning Lumpini Stadium 160 lb champion Sorgraw Petchyindee at Road to ONE 6: WSS.
+Cajaiba was scheduled to rematch the reigning Lumpini Stadium 160 lb champion Sorgraw Petchyindee at Road to ONE 6: WSS.
+The event got cancelled.

+In 2020 Luis captured the IMC Super Welterweight title in a decision win against Wanchalerm NuanthongSnookerKluahrae1T.

+In 2022 Luis fought Rungrat Pumpanmuang for the For the vacant Omnoi Stadium Super Welterweight (154 lb) Championship.
+He lost by decision.

+In 2023 Luis fought Kongthailand For the vacant Lumpinee Stadium Super-welterweight (154 lb) title, lost by decision.

+In 2023 Luis won the vacant WBC Muay Thai International Super-welterweight (154 lb) title against Hugh O'Donell and successfully defended it against Jonathan Aiulu in 2024.

+In 2024 Luis fought Kongthailand in a rematch For the vacant WBC Muaythai World Super-welterweight (154 lb) title.
+He lost by knockout.